toivjon/go-rps/README.md

 This section lists the major and minor features of the solution.

 - Client-server communication is based on the TCP sockets.
+- TCP socket port can be given as a command line argument.